 Cloud Spanner is a good choice when you plan to use a large amount of data (more than 10TB) and need transactional consistency.
 It is also good to use sharding for higher throughput and availability.

 If you know or think you may need to be able to scale your Google Cloud database horizontally, Cloud Scanner is a better choice than Cloud SQL.
-If you are starting with Cloud SQL and need to migrate to Cloud Spanner eventually, be prepared to rewrite the application in addition to migrating the database.
+If you are starting with Cloud SQL and need to migrate to Cloud Spanner eventually, be ready to rewrite the application in addition to migrating the database.

 Cloud Firestore/Datastore

+This is a good option when you plan to focus on application development and need live sync and offline support.
 Cloud Datastore is recommended if you need to store unstructured data in JSON documents.
 This is compared to when you need to store structured data, in which Cloud Spanner is recommended.

 Another factor to consider is whether you need Atomicity, Consistency, Isolation, and Durability (ACID).
 You must choose Cloud Spanner because Cloud Datastore only offers atomic and persistent transactions.